 Projects that qualify for a CE under (c)(1) need no further technical evaluation and can be approved without completing the evaluation sections of the CE Checklist.
 These are actions which do not result in physical construction such as design exception approval or are very limited (minor) in nature such as grant funded actions such as brochures funded by Safe Routes to School, 'bike-share' placed on existing sidewalks, procurement, replacement of traffic signs on existing posts, pavement markings, and upgrading and replacing traffic control equipment in existing infrastructure.
-The Historic Preservation Team (HPT) will document a Section 106 determination in the Project File.
+Except for FHWA administrative action approval of design exceptions and certain procurement actions, the Historic Preservation Team (HPT) will document a Section 106 determination of "no potential" in the Project File when ADOT approves a (c)(1) CE.